 4.Facilities Special Setups

 Often there are projects that entail a special setup for testing.
-The special setup involves specific hardware or environment to allow finest utilization of the devices for thorough testing of the devices.
-For instance, sometimes the devices need to have special bluetooth or Wi-Fi enablement.
+The special setup involves specific hardware or environment to allow the finest utilization of the devices for thorough testing of the devices.
+For instance, sometimes the devices need to have special Bluetooth or Wi-Fi enablement.
 Such features remain a challenge when one uses a cloud-based device environment for.
-A test lab can be setup has all the capabilities to replicate it to the environment that the customer needs.
+A test lab can be set up has all the capabilities to replicate it to the environment that the customer needs.